 Engaging managers can significantly boost employee engagement.
-As internal communication shifts to more communicative and interactive channels, the leadership roles have had significant impact on the overall employee engagement of the company.
+As internal communication shifts to more communicative and interactive channels, the leadership roles have had significant impact on overall employee engagement.

 “Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability.” – Anne M. Mulcahy, former CEO of Xerox.